devTechs001/my-web/README.md

 # Donation Page

+##Accessing the src folder::: switch branch from main to master

 ## Overview

 This is a personal portfolio website for Daniel Mukula, showcasing various services offered, skills, projects, testimonials, and contact information.
 The website is designed to provide a strong online presence and help potential clients understand the services available.